-Students living outside the Northeast region of the United States have a standard allowance for travel built into their Cost of Attendance based upon the location of their home state.
+Students living in the United States have a standard allowance for travel built into their Cost of Attendance based upon the location of their home state.
+U.S. citizens and permanent residents living outside the U.S. also receive a standard travel allowance.
 Adjustments to the travel allowance are not made if actual travel expenses exceed the allowance.
 Students are expected to cover travel costs through their student contribution or parent contribution.
 Ordinarily, the financial aid funds awarded do not cover these costs.
-Travel expenses for qualifying first-year international students is based on the one-way airfare to Wesleyan and are applied at the beginning of the freshman year.
+Travel expenses for qualifying first-year international students are based on the one-way airfare to Wesleyan and are applied at the beginning of the first year.
 Generally, the second portion of this travel expense is provided to qualifying international students at the end of the senior year and is based upon the one-way airfare from Wesleyan to the student's home.